Header

 Namba Station is one of the main connection points (the other two are Umeda and Tennoji Stations).
 But, Namba Station actually means 4 different stations on Google map (see Fig. 3&4) :

-• Namba Station (subway station)provides access to the Osaka Subway Midousuji (see Fig. 4), Sennichimae, and Yotsubashi lines.
-These lines travel to Osaka Station, Koreatown, Honmachi, and Nippombashi.
+• Namba Station (Subway): This station provides access to the Osaka Metro lines: Midosuji (see Fig. 4), Sennichimae, and Yotsubashi.
+These lines can take you to popular destinations like Osaka Station, Koreatown, Honmachi, and Nippombashi.

-• JR-Namba Station: is smaller than other JR stations, containing only four tracks and two platforms.
-It is located in the Osaka City Air Terminal (OCAT) building, and the door for street-level entry is small and nondescript.
-JR Namba Station is connected to the other train stations via an underground pathway.
+• JR-Namba Station: This smaller station has only four tracks and two platforms.
+It's located within the Osaka City Air Terminal (OCAT) building, and the entrance can be easy to miss.
+Thankfully, it's connected to the other stations by an underground pathway.

-• Nankai-Namba Station: provides access to Wakayama Prefecture and Kansai Airport (KIX) on the Nankai Railways.
+• Nankai-Namba Station: This station is operated by Nankai Railways and offers connections to Wakayama Prefecture and Kansai Airport (KIX).

-• Osaka-Namba Station (sometimes called Kintetsu Namba Station): serves both Kintetsu Railways and Hanshin Railways, providing access to Nara, Nagoya, Kyoto, and Kobe.
+• Osaka-Namba Station (or Kintetsu Namba Station): This station serves both Kintetsu Railways and Hanshin Railways, providing access to Nara, Nagoya, Kyoto, and Kobe.

 Figure 2.
 Osakan trains operate on a network of private rail companies